dwarvesf/playground/Innovation/Strategy/Specialization narrows our perspective on what is salient to a problem.md

 ---
 tags: business, strategy
 ---
-### Specialization narrows our perspective on what is salient to a problem
+# Specialization Narrows Our Perspective on What Is Salient to A Problem

 Problem-solving involves identifying the salient features of a problem.
 This is a subjective activity; different thinkers will identify different matters of salience.

 Specialization narrows our perspective on what is salient.
 It biases us toward certain mental models and thinking tools.
 We focus on those aspects of the problem that are we are best trained to recognize and deal with.